 To ensure your configure, price, quote (or larger sales) transformation investment gets the desired results, there are three essential change management steps you should follow.
 These steps are critical because CPQ is – at the end of the day – used by people with different needs and different expectations.
 If you want to maximize user adoption and success, you need to listen to your CPQ constituents closely and most importantly, early in the transformation process.

 While it may be tempting to not fully embrace the importance of change management (no time, no resources, no budget) be aware that a failure to do so will definitely impact the success of your CPQ transformation.

 Here are the three critical steps you need to follow:

-2. Engage these teams at the beginning of your CPQ transformation effort.
+- Engage key teams at the beginning of your CPQ transformation effort.
 Sales, Sales Ops, Product Management, Marketing, Finance, Legal, IT, and if applicable, Channel/Partner Management.
 Setup a kick-off meeting to tell all stakeholders what you plan to do and how you plan to do it.
 Ensure you have regular one-on-one meetings with your key stakeholders as well as regular broader meetings with all stakeholders.